 It is our policy to make deposits made to your Account each business day available for withdrawal according to the table below.
 The end of the business day is referred to as the "deposit cut-off time".
 If you make a deposit before our cut-off time on a business day that we are open, we will consider that day to be the day of your deposit.
 However, if you make a deposit after our cut-off time or on a day we are not open, we will consider the deposit to be made on the next business day that we are open.

-The availability of funds transferred to your Account from a linked bank account held by another financial institution follows different rules.
-Please refer to Section 3.6 for more information.
+The availability of funds transferred to your Account from a connected bank account held by another financial institution follow different rules.
+Please refer to Section 3.7 for more information.
 In addition, the availability of any funds credited to your Account as a result of transactions initiated via the ACH Origination Service also follow different rules.
 Please refer to Section 5 for more information.

 3.3 ACH Credit Transactions and UCC Article 4A